 There are multiple ways to determine your cadence.
 The most basic and straightforward – though not necessarily the most accurate – is to count the number of times your right knee comes up during a ride in 30 seconds and double it.

-For a more exact number, you can add tracking sensors to our KICKR indoor bike trainer so that it tracks your cadence as you ride and helps you stay within your goal RPMs.
-Plus, these babies are the ultimate multitaskers, as they can also be used outdoors.
+For a more exact number, the KICKR indoor bike trainer tracks your cadence as you ride and helps you stay within your target cadence.
+For outdoor cadence data try the RPM Cadence sensor or a power meter that also measures cadence.

 In general, to improve your cadence, start off with shorter extreme efforts as well as longer more modest efforts.
 Why?
 According to Bike Roar, “By hitting cadence numbers beyond the norm, you’re training your brain to fire signals in the patterns required for your muscles to contract far more rapidly.
 Then when you hit normal numbers, it doesn’t seem as hard.”

-Here are some drills to help you get a higher cadence (sources are linked):
+Here are some drills to help you get a higher cadence:

 This first drill is one of the simplest, most straightforward ways to improve your cadence.
 Lower your gear and increase your cadence by 5 RPMs for a portion of your next ride.
 Repeat on the following ride (and so on and so forth).
 That’s it!